renorram/name-tree-in-c/README.md

 The goal is to implement a binary search tree able to read names from a file and assemble a proper binary tree.

-There is also besides the regular tree operations there is also:
+Besides the regular tree operations there is also:
 - search by substring
 - remove strings smaller than specified string
 - remove strings bigger than specified string